-Assume that we have contracted a blossom B w.r.t. a matching M whose base is w.
-We created graph G' = G/B with pseudonode b.
+Assume that in G we have a flower w.r.t. matching M. Let r be the root, B the blossom, and w the base.
+Let graph G' = G/B with pseudonode b.
 Let M' be the matching in the contracted graph.

-If G' contains an augmenting path p' starting at r (or the pseudo-node containing r) w.r.t. to the matching M' then G contains an augmenting path starting at r w.r.t. matching M.
+If G' contains an augmenting path P' starting at r (or the pseudo-node containing r) w.r.t. the matching M' then G contains an augmenting path starting at r w.r.t. matching M.